 Once a novel approach to indulging in retail therapy, it’s become a dominant method of getting our goods, quickly and conveniently.

 But is online shopping helping or harming the environment?
 Let's take a closer look.

 If you’re looking to cut down on your carbon emissions, you may want to pause to read this before hitting “Add to Cart” on your next impulse buy.

 Sure, on the surface, if it’s between getting a package dropped off at your door on a delivery route versus getting into your car and driving to a mall to pick up one or two items before heading home, the online option might look like a no-brainer.

-The truth is, it is mostly the same—at least, to a point.
-Researchers have found that there’s very little difference in carbon impact between in-store shopping and online shopping when it comes to the first stages of the product’s journey: from the factory, to a warehouse, to the physical store or distribution center.
+The truth is, there's little difference between shopping online and in-store—at least, to a point.
+Researchers have found that there’s very little difference in carbon impact between in-store shopping and online shopping when it comes to the first stages of the product’s journey: from the factory, to a warehouse, to the physical store or distribution centre.

 The carbon footprint of delivered items varies by industry and product.
 For most things, packaging and last-mile delivery are often the largest sources of emissions.

 For example, according to research by Walmart, when it comes to groceries, people tend to order more products per shop online than they would in-store (which reduces the total impact of each individual item).

 However, the specialized packaging, requiring insulation and/or cooling, as well as coordinating schedules for home delivery, make doorstep delivery typically the most carbon-intensive method of shopping.